Common SEO MistakeUpdated: November 9, 2025By Tong

 The Dangers of Content Cannibalization

 Redundant content leads to a problem called "keyword cannibalization."
-This happens when you have multiple pages on your website targeting the same keyword and the same search intent.
+This happens when you have multiple pages on your website targeting the same keyword and the same user goal.

 For example, you might have three separate blog posts: